 Due to official ceremonies or adverse weather conditions, the Arc de Triomphe may be partially or totally closed as an exceptional measure.

-Free for under-18s, 18-25s from the European Union, disabled persons, jobseekers and holders of the Education pass.
+Free for under-18s, 18-25s from the European Union, disabled people, jobseekers and holders of the Education pass.

 Access: